-Factbox: Apple's streaming TV service to cost $4.99/month; unveils iPhone 11
+Factbox: Apple's streaming TV service to cost $4.99/month; unveils new iPhones

-(Reuters) - Apple Inc (AAPL.O) on Tuesday launched a new streaming TV service, which will showcase original shows at a monthly price of $4.99, and unveiled one of its new iPhones and iPad as well as updates for its Watch.
+(Reuters) - Apple Inc (AAPL.O) on Tuesday launched a new streaming TV service, which will showcase original shows at a monthly price of $4.99, and unveiled three iPhone models featuring new camera systems.

-At an event held at the Steve Jobs Theater at the company’s Cupertino, California headquarters, Apple is also expected to launch other iPhone models.
+At an event held at the Steve Jobs Theater at the company’s Cupertino, California headquarters, Apple also released updates to its range of iPads and Watches.

-** Unveils iPhone 11, with 6.1 inch display; available in six colors
+** Features a 6.1-inch display; available in six colors

-** Has a dual camera at the back, 12 megapixel wide, ultra wide 12 megapixel
+** Has a dual camera on the back, 12-megapixel wide, 12-megapixel ultrawide

 ** Front camera is also 12 megapixel